Why Does My Car Insurance Premium Go Up on Older Vehicles?

 How Does Car Insurance Work?

-Insurance, by its very nature, spreads risk around across a large group of people.
+Insurance, by its very nature, spreads the risk around a large group of people.
 At a basic level, each person pays their premiums and transfers the risk of loss on their assets, in this case, a car, to an insurance company.

 The insurance company takes the payment but also promises to pay for covered losses to any of their clients.